tanishhky/ibm_machine_learning_coursera/03_Supervised Machine Learning: Classification/week_1.md

 ## You  are evaluating a binary classifier.
 There are 50 positive outcomes in  the test data, and 100 observations.
 Using a 50% threshold, the  classifier predicts 40 positive outcomes, of which 10 are incorrect.

 ## The threshold is now increased further, to 70%.
 Which of the following statements is TRUE?
-    The Recall of the classifier would increase or remain the same.
+    The Precision of the classifier would increase or remain the same.